Magnetic Field Models

 Tsyganenko 96 (T96)

-tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko 96 and IGRF model:
+This is a tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko 96 and IGRF model:

 https://github.com/tsssss/geopack